 The scope of our services includes:

-K&L Gates is a member of the United States Green Building Council (USGBC), an organization committed to a prosperous and sustainable future for our nation through cost-efficient and energy-saving green buildings.
+K&L Gates is a member of the U.S. Green Building Council (USGBC), an organization committed to a prosperous and sustainable future for our nation through cost-efficient and energy-saving green buildings.

-The U.S. Green Building Council (USGBC) is a 501(c)(3) nonprofit composed of leaders from every sector of the building industry working to promote buildings and communities that are environmentally responsible, profitable, and healthy places to live and work.
-K&L Gates has permission to use the USGBC logo, which is a trademark owned by the U.S. Green Building Council.
+The U.S. Green Building Council (USGBC) is a 501(c)(3) nonprofit comprised of leaders from every sector of the building industry working to promote buildings and communities that are environmentally responsible, profitable, and healthy places to live and work.